niplav/site/eccentric.md

 =====================================

 I sometimes like to engage in idle speculation.
 One of those speculations
-is: “If someone came up to me and told me that they would give me a lot of money, but only under the condition that I would spend most of it on unconventional and interesting projects, and I was forbidden to give it to Effective Altruist organizations narrowly defined, what would I do?
-Not forbidding the projects from having positive consequences accidentally, of course.”
+is: "If someone came up to me and told me that they would give me a lot of money, but only under the condition that I would spend most of it on unconventional and interesting projects, and I was forbidden to give it to Effective Altruist organizations narrowly defined, what would I do?
+Not disallowing the projects from having positive consequences accidentally, of course."

-The following is a result of this speculation in particular.
-Many of the ideas might be of questionable ethicality; I hope it's clear I would think a bit more about them if I were to actually put them into practice (which I won't, since I don't have that type of money, nor am I likely to get hold of it anytime soon).
+The following is a result of this speculation.
+Many of the ideas might be of questionable morality; I hope it's clear I would think a bit more about them if I were to actually put them into practice (which I won't, since I don't have that type of money, nor am I likely to get hold of it myself anytime soon).

 Lots of these ideas aren't mine, and I have tried to attribute them wherever I could find the source.